-Here are National Weather Service (NWS) preliminary (still needing verification) precipitation totals for July 2016 at 11 Virginia or near-Virginia locations, along with the “normal” (three-decade average) for this month of the year at each location.
+Here are National Weather Service (NWS) preliminary (still needing verification) precipitation totals for July 2017 at 11 Virginia or near-Virginia locations, along with the “normal” (three-decade average) for this month of the year at each location.
 Also shown are the precipitation totals at each location for the previous 12 months and the annual precipitation normals for each location.
-All values are in inches.
+The values are in inches.

 1 – The Bluefield location is the Mercer County, W. Va., airport, near the Va.-W.Va. state line.

 2- The Bristol location Tri-Cities Airport in Tenn., about 20 miles from Bristol, Va./Tenn.

 3 – The Charlottesville location is the (Charlottesville-Albemarle Airport.

 4 – Wallops Island is in Accomack County.

 5 – Washington-Dulles Airport is in Loudoun County.

 Precipitation sources: Climate pages of the following National Weather Service Forecast Offices: